 Courses at Genesis are unlike any high school classroom learning experience.
 They offer you an ideal environment to explore ideas about justice, diversity, responsibility and what it means to put passion into action.
 Each course provides a challenging, hands-on seminar experience without the pressure of tests or grades.
 Courses meet for 50 hours over the course of the summer.

 Teams of instructors have created courses that help each participant understand and make personal connections between Jewish and secular studies.
-Instructors are professionals in their fields, Ph.D candidates and high school teachers or university professors.
+Instructors are professionals in their fields, Ph.D candidates, high school teachers, or university professors.

 Genesis Course Instructors